-Imani Winds have five releases on E1 Music, including their 2006 Grammy Award nominated recording entitled The Classical Underground.
-They have also recorded for Naxos and Blue Note and the most recent release "The Rite of Spring" on Warner Classics was on iTunes Best of 2013 list.
+Imani Winds has six albums on Koch International Classics and E1 Music, including their Grammy Award nominated recording, The Classical Underground.
+They have also recorded for Naxos and Blue Note and released Stravinsky’s "Rite of Spring" on Warner Classics.

 Imani Winds is regularly heard on all media platforms including NPR, American Public Media, the BBC, SiriusXM, the New York Times and the Wall Street Journal.

 In 2016, Imani Winds received their greatest accolade in their 20 years of music making: a permanent presence in the classical music section of the Smithsonian’s National Museum of African American History and Culture in Washington DC.